-- state when their birthday is and mark this on a calendar
+- State when their birthday is and locate this on a calendar.

-- identify common ways people celebrate birthdays in New Zealand
+- Identify the diverse ways people celebrate birthdays in New Zealand.

-Number operations – counting from one, counting on, imaging etc. – practice in a variety of meaningful contexts
+It also involves the use of number operations – counting from one, counting on, imaging etc, with practice in a variety of meaningful contexts

-In general, students explore the importance of birthdays and find out some different ways birthdays are celebrated in different countries.
+Students could also be led to explore the importance of birthdays in some cultures and find out some ways birthdays are celebrated in different countries.

 Associated Achievement Objectives

-Social Studies AO5: understand how the cultures of people in New Zealand are expressed in their daily lives.
+Social Sciences, level 1, AO 5: Understand how the cultures of people in New Zealand are expressed in their daily lives.